onaio/fhir-tooling/README.md

 Download the latest release from https://github.com/opensrp/fhircore-tooling/releases

-To run it as a java jar by using the command `efsity-1.0.0.jar -h` .
+To run it as a java jar use the command `java -jar efsity-1.0.0.jar -h` .
 This is the help command and will list the available options.

-If you are using a linux environment e.g. bash you can choose to create an alias for this as shown below. _(Remember to reload the terminal)_
+If you are using a linux environment e.g. bash you can choose to create an _alias_ for this as shown below. _(Remember to reload the terminal)_

 `alias fct='java -jar ~/Downloads/efsity-1.0.0.jar'`

 To run the previous help command you can then run `fct -h` in your terminal.

-The rest of the documentation will assume you have configured an alias for running the efsity jar file name fct as above.
+The rest of the documentation will assume you have configured an _alias_ for running the efsity jar with alias name `fct` as above.

 ### Converting structure map .txt to .json
 To convert your `structure-map.txt` file to its corresponding `.json` file, you can run the command